 The United Nations published the international guide to collecting beach litter in 2008 {cite}`unepseas`.
 This publication was followed by another guide developed by OSPAR {cite}`osparguidelines` in 2010 and then in 2013 the EU published Guidance on Monitoring Marine Litter in European Seas {cite}'mlwguidance`.
 Riverine Litter Monitoring - Options and Recommendations was published in 2016 as evidence was mounting that rivers are major sources of marine litter. {cite}`riverinemonitor`

 As a result, thousands of observations have been collected following a very similar protocol {cite}`mlwdata` {cite}`ospardata`.
-This data is collected by different organizations throughout the continent.
-Each observation is a categorical list of objects and their respective quantities per meter of shoreline, as well as the location of the observation {cite}`mlwguidance` {cite}`osparguidelines`.
+These data are collected by different organizations throughout the continent.
+Each observation is a categorical list of objects and their respective quantities per meter of shoreline together with the location of the observation {cite}`mlwguidance` {cite}`osparguidelines`.
 The same protocol has been in place in Switzerland since November 2015, targeting regional lakes and rivers. {cite}`iqaasl`

-The data collected by volunteers was considered fit for the purpose of establishing beach-litter threshold values by the Marine Litter Technical Group of the EU.
-The lack of quantitative research on the harmful effects of beach litter, specifically the dose-effect relationship between beach-litter and ecological harm, precludes threshold values based on this metric.
-Therefore, the threshold values and baselines were adopted according to the precautionary principle and determined by using the upper limit of the 95% confidence interval of the 10th percentile from the combined data set of 2015-2016 beach litter surveys within the EU. {cite}`threshholdeu`
+The data collected by volunteers were considered fit for the purpose of establishing beach-litter threshold values by the Marine Litter Technical Group of the EU.
+The lack of quantitative research on the harmful effects of beach litter, specifically the dose-effect relationship between beach-litter and ecological harm, precludes the establishment of threshold values based on this metric.
+Therefore, threshold values and baselines were adopted according to the precautionary principle and determined by using the upper limit of the 95% confidence interval of the 10th percentile from the combined data set of 2015-2016 beach litter surveys within the EU. {cite}`threshholdeu`

-The potential applications for this data go beyond threshold values, specifically with respect to Life Cycle Assessment and the sustainable economy.
+The potential applications for these data go beyond threshold values, in particular with respect to Life Cycle Assessments and the sustainable economy.
 The Life Cycle Initiative (LCI) is a public private partnership that includes France, Switzerland, Germany and the EU with a stated goal of advancing the understanding of life cycle thinking by private and public decision makers.
 In partnership with Plastics Europe, LCI has been attempting "to integrate potential environmental impacts of marine litter, especially plastic, in Life Cycle Assessment (LCA) results". {cite}`marilca` {cite}`lci`.

 The consequences of plastic leaked into the environment are not accounted for in the current practice of LCA {cite}`woods2021107918`.
-This could be in part for the same reasons that the EU adopted the precautionary principle as opposed to dose-effect when developing threshold values.
-When social-economic consequences are taken into consideration it is difficult to find quantitative data that accurately describes the effects of beach-litter, thus excluding this type of information from a systematic method to assess the consequences (threshold values or LCA). {cite}`threshholdeu`
+This could be in part for the same reasons that the EU adopted the precautionary principle as opposed to a one based on dose-effect when developing threshold values.
+When social-economic consequences are taken into consideration, it is difficult to find quantitative data that accurately describes the effects of beach-litter, thus excluding this type of information from a systematic method to assess the consequences (threshold values or LCA). {cite}`threshholdeu`

 Nevertheless, recent attempts have been made to develop a Marine Litter Indicator (MLI) for LCAs.
-With the commonsense proposition that there is a relationship between the number of objects produced, the likelihood that it will be littered and the time it takes to degrade.
-It was concluded that returnable PET bottles or returnable glass bottles would have the lowest MLI, all things considered {cite}`plasticorglass`.
+Based on the commonsense hypothesis that there is a relationship between the number of objects produced, the likelihood that they will be littered and the time it takes to degrade them, it was concluded that returnable PET bottles or returnable glass bottles would have the lowest MLI, all things considered {cite}`plasticorglass`.
 A very similar method was used when proposing an MLI for plastic carrier bags. {cite}` civancikuslu2019621`

-What is not included in the LCA, or the threshold values is a coherent method to determine progress towards reduction goals or the accuracy of the LCA.
+What is not included in the LCA, or in the threshold values is a coherent method to determine progress towards reduction goals or the accuracy of the LCA.
 In the case of threshold values, the sampling period is six years with a minimum of 40 samples, intermediate assessments are considered voluntary and no further guidance is given {cite}`threshholdeu`.
 Beach litter survey results are not included in the calculation of the proposed MLI. {cite}`plasticorglass` {cite}`civancikuslu2019621`.